Christianity in Indonesia: Sulawesi

+North Sulawesi

 Among Indonesian provinces in 2018, North Sulawesi reported the fourth-highest number of Christians (1.54 million) or 6.3% of Christians within Indonesia.
 North Sulawesi had the third-highest percentage (among religions reported in the province) of Christians (68.01%), including the second-highest percentage of Protestants (63.6%) and 4.4% Catholic population.
 North Sulawesi splits between a Protestant north/east, including the Sangihe, Sitaro and Talaud islands to the north and the entire Minahasa region, with an Islamic majority in Mongondow regencies.
 However, there are around 25% Christians in Mongondow, and around 15% Muslims in Minahasa (except for Manado city, which has 30%).

+Elsewhere

 Gorontalo province is a stark contrast to its eastern neighbour, North Sulawesi.
 Among Indonesian provinces in 2018, Gorontalo reported the smallest number of Christians (18,538) or 0.07% of Christians within Indonesia.
 Gorontalo had the fourth-smallest percentage (among religions reported in the province) of Christians (1.57%), including the smallest percentage of Catholics (0.09%) and the seventh-smallest percentage of Protestants (1.58%).

 The region of Central Sulawesi is overall 17% Protestant; however, this ranges from 3% in Buol, to the west of North Sulawesi, up to 56%, in the central Poso Regency.
 Sigi Regency located to the west of Poso Regency also has a large Protestant population at 34%.
 Only in the Banggai islands (4%) has a Catholic population exceeding 1%.

-The Palu Friendship Festival 2025, held from January 30 to February 2 in Palu, Central Sulawesi, Indonesia, brought thousands together for evangelistic events organized by the Persekutuan Gereja dan Lembaga Injili (PGLI).
-Featuring Canadian evangelist Peter Youngren and Swiss evangelist Jacob Wendesten, the festival emphasized service over division and promoted religious coexistence in Indonesia.

-Despite tight security, the event proceeded peacefully, reflecting Indonesia’s growing openness to interfaith dialogue.
-Reports suggest many Indonesians, including Muslims, embraced faith in Christ, marking a significant moment for Christian outreach.

 West Sulawesi is predominantly Islamic along the coastal areas, but the interior Mamasa Regency, culturally part of the Toraja lands, is 75% Protestant.

 The regencies of South Sulawesi are mostly Islamic (with many having a percentage of 99%+ Muslims); however, Tana Toraja and North Toraja regencies are 19% Catholic, and, respectively, 62% and 71% Protestant.
 In addition, the Luwu regencies and Palopo, to the north of Toraja, are around 15% Protestant.
 Makassar city has around 14% Christians, including 2% Catholics.

 Southeast Sulawesi regency has just around 2.3% Christians.